FAQ for Research & Graduate Education

 Yes, principal investigators/supervisors have this discretion.
 Please be clear with your expectations, and be sure you have made appropriate accommodations to allow the remote work with Human Resources.

-The Animal Research Center (ARC) has a pandemic response as part of the overall disaster plan.
-MSU’s Attending Veterinarian and ARC staff are considered essential employees and will be expected to come in during a disaster.
-In addition to the broad ARC disaster plan, MSU has taken additional steps in preparing for COVID-19 by developing a COVID-19 Disease Outbreak plan.
+The Animal Resources Center (ARC) has a pandemic response as part of the overall disaster plan.
+MSU’s Attending Veterinarian and ARC staff are considered essential employees and will continue providing critical animal care during a disaster.
+In addition to the broad ARC disaster plan, MSU has taken additional steps for COVID-19 by developing a COVID-19 Disease Outbreak plan.
 Whenever there is a possibility that there will be a significant loss of staff or limited access to animals due to COIVD-19, the ARC will identify volunteers who would be willing and able to come to the facility, and work will be limited to life supporting activities.

 Yes, the Graduate School recently provided guidance that the requirement to be physically present for the thesis/dissertation defense could be waived.
 Work with your advisor to discuss options, and contact the Graduate School if there are questions or concerns.